Ekman water bottle

 The Ekman water bottle is a sea water temperature sample device.
-The cylinder is dropped at the desired depth, the trap door below is opened to let the water enter and then closed tightly.
+The cylinder is dropped at the desired depth, and the trap door below is opened to let water enter and then is closed tight.
 This can be repeated at different depths as each sample goes to a different chamber of the insulated bottle.

-It was used for greater depths during the research cruises of 1903 and 1904.
-The first instruments made, however, were too delicate; after being used for some time, the brass rods which press the lids towards both ends of the cylinder and close the water-bottle, became bent and therefore did not work sufficiently well.
+It was used for researching greater depths during research cruises of 1903 and 1904.
+The first instruments made, however, were delicate; after being used for some time, the brass rods which press the lids towards both ends of the cylinder and close the water-bottle, became bent.
 For this reason the instruments had to be frequently tested and repaired.
-As they are now made, they work very well and are very easily handled.
+As the bottles are made now they are more easily handled.